OHDSI/ETL-LambdaBuilder/docs/CDM_to_CDM/cdm_to_cdm_location.md

 ## Table name: **LOCATION**

+Map the new LOCATION table from the existing LOCATION table.

 ### Reading from **LOCATION**

 | destination field | source field | logic | comment field |